jimmoffitt/rules-migrator/README.md

     + bio_name:jim
     + profile_region:colorado OR profile_subregion:weld OR profile_locality:Greely

-Notice that the five version 1.0 rules containing deprecated Operators could not be migrated to 2.0.
+Notice that the five version 1.0 rules containing deprecated Operators could not be migrated to 2.0 (and are noted in the 'ruile migration summary').

 Note that the Rule Migration tool also supports *writing the 2.0 ruleset to a JSON file*, allowing you to review them before writing them to your 2.0 system.
 To do this you can change the 'write mode' to 'file' with the ```-w "files"``` command-line option.